Dealing With Pain During Childbirth

-A variety of pain medications can be used during labor and delivery, depending on the situation.
-Talk to your health care provider about the risks and benefits of each.
+A variety of pain medicines can be used during labor and delivery, depending on the situation.
+Many women rely on such medicines, and it can be a huge relief when pain is quickly eased and energy can be focused on getting through the contractions.
+Talk to your health care provider about the risks and benefits of each type of medicine.

 Analgesics.
-Pain medicines can be given many ways.
-If they are given intravenously (through an IV) or through a shot into a muscle, they can affect the whole body.
+Analgesics ease pain, but don’t numb it completely.
+They don’t affect sensation or muscle movement.
+They can be given many ways.
+If they are given intravenously (through an IV into a vein) or through a shot into a muscle, they can affect the whole body.
 These medicines can cause side effects in the mother, including drowsiness and nausea.
 They also can have effects on the baby.

 Tranquilizers.
 These drugs don’t relieve pain, but they may help to calm and relax women who are very anxious.
 Sometimes they are used along with analgesics.
 These drugs can have effects on both the mother and baby, and are not often used.
 They also can make it difficult for women to remember the details of the birth.
-You should discuss the risks of taking tranquilizers first with your doctor.
+Discuss the risks of tranquilizers with your doctor.

-Some women choose to give birth using no medication at all, relying instead on relaxation techniques and controlled breathing for pain.
-If you’d like to experience childbirth without pain medication, make your wishes known to your health care provider.
+Some women choose to give birth using no medicine at all, relying instead on relaxation techniques and controlled breathing for pain.
+If you’d like to experience childbirth without pain medicine, discuss this with your health care provider.